Indian termination policy: Western Oregon Indian Termination Act

 The Western Oregon Indian Termination Act, or Public Law 588, was passed in August 1954.
 It called for termination of federal supervision over the trust and restricted property of numerous Native American bands and small tribes, all located west of the Cascade Mountains in Oregon.

 The act also called for disposition of federally owned property which had been bought for the administration of Indian affairs, and for termination of federal services which these Indians received under federal recognition.
 The stipulations in this act were similar to those of most termination acts.

 The Western Oregon Indian Termination Act was unique because of the number of tribes it affected.
 In all, 61 tribes in western Oregon were terminated.
 This total of tribes numbered more than the total of those terminated under all other individual acts.
 The history of the area, with the Coastal Reservation being established by Executive Order and not treaty, then separated into the Siletz and Grande Ronde Reservations, then those two reservations being combined, and yet again separated, makes the situation complicated, and difficult to ascertain specific tribal data.
 The final roll of the Confederated Tribes of Siletz contained 929 names and the final roll of the Confederated Tribes of Grand Ronde contained 862 names.
 The combined total of these two confederations' population was 1,791, though there may well have been scattered Native peoples in the coastal region who were not affiliated with these reservations.

-There were restoration acts that restored all of the bands who had tribe members that had been located on the Grand Ronde or Silez Reservations.
+There were restoration acts that restored all of the bands who had tribe members that had been located on the Grand Ronde or Siletz Reservations.
 Some of these tribes were restored with those acts and later obtained their own federal recognition.